Konkani language agitation

-The Konkani language agitations were a series of protests between 1961 and 1987 that advocated for Konkani as the official language.
-Protests were led by Goans in the former territory of Goa, Daman and Diu.
-It involved citizen journalism, student activism, and political demonstrations; as Konkani was denied official status, even after it was established that Konkani is not a dialect of Mahratti in 1975.
+The Konkani language agitations were a series of protests led by Goans between 1961 and 1987 that advocated for Konkani as the official language in the former union territory of Goa, Daman and Diu.
+It involved citizen journalism, student activism, and political demonstrations; as Konkani was denied official status, even after it was established that Konkani is not a dialect of Marathi in 1975.

 The civil unrest ceased after Konkani, in the Devnagari script, was granted premier official status and Marathi was declared an associate official language of Goa.

 History

 Pre-Portuguese Goa

 Historically, Konkani was neither the official nor the administrative language of the pre-Portuguese rulers.
 Under the Kadambas (c.
 960 – 1310), the court language was Kannada.
 When under Muslim rule (1312 - 1370 and 1469 - 1510), the official and cultural language was Persian.
 Various stones in the Archaeological Museum and Portrait Gallery from the period are inscribed in Kannada and Persian.
 During the period in between the two periods of Muslim rule, the Vijayanagara Empire, which had control of the state, mandated the use of Kannada and Telugu.